Home > Hub article > All Kinds Of Everything Parent Notes

 - You may have to persevere – some parents are just told NO

-- If you get this while the yp is still at school they will be able to claim UC when they finish school before starting their degree or other college course
+- If you get this while the young person is still at school they will be able to claim UC when they finish school even if they are going on to another educational setting

 University students: If a student has the LCW status before they finish school and start university they can make a claim for UC but you should be aware that the student maintenance loan counts as income and is likely to wipe out – or almost wipe out – any UC payment.
-It may still be worth applying though as the yp is only considered to have the student finance loan for about 9 months of the year – ie when actually act university – so they may be able to claim for holidays.
+It may still be worth applying though as the young person is only considered to have the student finance loan for about 9 months of the year – ie when actually at university – so they may be able to claim for holidays.

 Child Trust Funds:

-- Others require a CoP order
+- Others require a Court of Protection order

 - But do it carefully – expenditure must be justified